MaximEsin/CastleSurvivors/Readme.md

 ## Tips

 - Strategically use different weapons against various enemies.
-- Keep an eye on the game timer and plan your moves accordingly.
 - Explore the castle to discover hidden coins and power-ups.

 ## Timer

-- You need to survive 5 minutes.
-- Each minute a wave of monsters spawn, so make sure to clear them as fast as possible.
+- Enemies spawn every few seconds, beat them as long as you can!

 Enjoy playing Castle Survivors!